kkazmie/SQL-Count-and-Group-by/README.md

 # SQL-Count-and-Group-by
-Selects column "transport_code" from table "suppliers" and shows the records number of "transport_code", grouped by "transport_code"
+Selects column "transport_code" from table "suppliers" and shows the records number labeled with "transport_code", grouped by "transport_code"